Bosch 300 Series VeroCafe Review: Can This Newcomer Compete With the Legends?

 Incidentally, the post-pandemic home coffee economy is booming, so it’s no surprise that Bosch took a leap into the North American coffee market.
 That said, they’ve been producing and selling super automatic espresso machines in Europe for a while now.

 As this is a super automatic, it’s got all the standard features we’ve come to expect.
-This includes a built-in ceramic conical burr grinder, a water filter and an auto-frothing wand for steamed milk.
-What’s more, an LED display with one-touch sensor keys give you access to a handful of specialty drink recipes.
+This includes a built-in ceramic flat burr grinder, a water filter and an auto-frothing wand for steamed milk.
+What’s more, an LED display with one-touch sensor keys gives you access to a handful of specialty drink recipes.

 Even better, you can choose between five strength settings for each drink recipe.
-Beyond that, there don’t seem to be many customization options, though Bosch markets this machine as being programmable.
+Beyond that, there aren’t many customization options, though Bosch markets this machine as being programmable.

 Admittedly, this was my first hint that this Bosch espresso machine may not be all that it’s chalked up to be.
-I became even more skeptical of the value of the 300 Series VeroCafe when I saw its $799.00 price tag.
+I became even more skeptical of the value of the 300 Series VeroCafe when I saw its $899.00 price tag.
+Seriously, this machine is marketed as a budget device in Europe, and you’ll find it for sale in places like Lidl.

 What’s worse, that price doesn’t even reflect the optional active cup warmer feature, which adds another $100 to the bill.